eunjuyummy/Gymnasium-Robotics/README.md

         obs, info = env.reset()
 env.close()
 ```
+## Description

+This environment was introduced in ["Multi-Goal Reinforcement Learning: Challenging Robotics Environments and Request for Research"](https://arxiv.org/abs/1802.09464).

+The task in the environment is for a manipulator to move a block to a target position on top of a table or in mid-air.
+The robot is a 7-DoF [Fetch Mobile Manipulator](https://fetchrobotics.com/) with a two-fingered parallel gripper.
+The robot is controlled by small displacements of the gripper in Cartesian coordinates and the inverse kinematics are computed internally by the MuJoCo framework.
+The gripper can be opened or closed in order to perform the graspping operation of pick and place.
+The task is also continuing which means that the robot has to maintain the block in the target position for an indefinite period of time.

+The control frequency of the robot is of `f = 25 Hz`.
+This is achieved by applying the same action in 20 subsequent simulator step (with a time step of `dt = 0.002 s`) before returning the control to the robot.

 ## Action Space

 The action space is a `Box(-1.0, 1.0, (4,), float32)`.
 An action represents the Cartesian displacement dx, dy, and dz of the end effector.
 In addition to a last action that controls closing and opening of the gripper.